UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 ```

 We can see that the locally created `a_new_variable` variable was
-modified instead of the global object with the same name.
+printed instead of the global object with the same name.

 Notes: Script here